nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User enters a command to edit all contacts with specific tags to new tag.
 2. Cher will change all contacts containing specified tags to the new tag.
-3. Cher will show the contacts that have been changed.<br>
+3. Cher will show the contacts that have the new tag.<br>
    Use case ends.

 **Extensions**